Types of Assessments

 - A Speech and Language Evaluation is conducted to assess a variety of speech and language difficulties and to determine appropriate interventions.

-- CRG assists healthcare providers in the community with ADHD evaluations and/or medication management decisions by providing the Quotient® ADHD test and follow-up information regarding patients who are referred here.
+- CRG assists healthcare providers in the community with ADHD evaluations and/or medication management decisions by providing the Qb Test® for ADHD screening and follow-up information regarding patients who are referred here.

 CRG Specializes in Assessing and Treating: